CBU1980/POCDS/packages/pocds-icons/README.md

 ## Build

-Minifies and creates a JS module from SVGs.
+Minifies SVGS and creates a JS modules.
 Build files are in git for demo purposes.

 ```
 yarn build